 It’s important to look at your business closely with the above points in mind before going all-in with lead generation.
 So is lead generation worth it for you?
 Read on as we examine each factor in more detail.

-Quality leads are prospective customers actively looking for a service or product with the intent to buy.
+Quality leads are prospective customers actively looking for a service or product with the intent to buy and the funds to do so.
 The best leads are qualified by the lead generation company and exclusively generated for your business.

 A lead is qualified when the first contact with the lead (usually a phone call or form submission) is properly vetted by the lead generation company.
 Obviously, spam or marketing calls should not be considered a qualified lead.
 Before signing up with a lead generation company, make sure you will only be paying for those that are qualified.